-In this section, we are looking at a product that is meant to be a replacement for what a bank would call a savings account where the user might store wealth long term.
+In this case study, we look at a product that balances daily spending with what a bank would call a savings account where the user might store wealth long term.
 Safeguards against loss will be a higher priority than with a frequent spending product, and we might therefore accept more friction both when setting up the wallet and when transacting.
 If users have no prior Bitcoin knowledge we should expect to spend a significant effort educating them to put them in a position to safely operate the wallet product.

 A 2-of-3 multi-key setup would seem the most appropriate here, although it will be a significant hurdle in onboarding.
 Other schemes could be considered but come with distinct downsides for amounts of value we can expect users to store in this use case.
 A single-key scheme with an automatic cloud backup, recovery phrase or single signing device could work at the lower end of the value scale, but start to look like less responsible recommendations with higher values due to their single points of failure.

 An important question is the combination of key-storage devices and their distribution.
 We have many options here, and it might come down to the experience of the target audience and their expected access to the necessary hardware;

 - As low friction as possible (co-managed, no purpose-built signing device)

 - Middle ground (co-managed, one purpose-built signing device)

 - Full sovereignty (one or more purpose-built signing devices)

 - All keys off-line (two or more purpose-built signing devices)

 For this case study we will go with the middle ground option which will require one purpose-built signing device such as a hardware wallet.
 The second key will be created on the user’s main mobile device and automatically backed up to their cloud storage provider.
 The third key will be held by the wallet application provider on a server for wallet recovery, key replacement and automatic approval of low-value transactions (auto-signing).
 Neither of the two keys in the user’s control (mobile and signing device) will require recovery phrase backups, although this could be offered as an option.